positivecoffeelife/micro-blog-using-vue/README.md

 - node (8.11.3)

 ## Installs
-It is assumed that you have NodeJS and NPM installed.. if you don't, please do.
+It is assumed that you have NodeJS, Webpack, and NPM installed.. if you don't, please do.
 If you get an error running a ``-g`` install, then simply prepend ``sudo `` to your command or run as Administrator.
 - ``npm install -g vue-cli``
 - ``vue init webpack client``